mayerrobert/jmurmel/mlib.md

 The iteration terminates when the shortest list (of any of the lists or the result-list) is exhausted.

-If result-list is nil, map-into returns nil.
+If result-list is nil, "map-into" returns nil.

 Similar to CL map-into http://clhs.lisp.se/Body/f_map_in.htm
 ### mapcar